 Private placement adoptions are voluntary.
 Birth parents voluntarily place their child for adoption, usually at birth, out of love for the child.
 Birth parents choose their adoption plan and personally select the adoptive parents after reviewing adoptive parent profiles.
 Adoptive parent profiles (sometimes referred to as “Dear Birth Mother Letters”) cover topics such as lifestyle, career, interests, friends, family, hobbies, and other pertinent information.
 They are visual presentations containing many pictures of the adoptive parents in their everyday life.
 If you do not have one yet, we can help you to create a profile as unique as you are, increasing the likelihood that you will stand out and connect with that right person.
 Your profile allows you to easily share your story with those considering placing their child for adoption.

-Before you can be approved for an adoption placement in Ontario, the Ministry of Child and Family Services requires that you have a S.A.F.E. homestudy and that you take part in P.R.I.D.E. training.
+Before you can be approved for an adoption placement in Ontario, the Ministry of Children, Community and Social Services requires that you have a S.A.F.E. homestudy and that you take part in P.R.I.D.E. training.
 At Adoption O.N.E. we will discuss the process with you and can direct you if needed.

 In registering with Adoption O.N.E., we can help you define your “comfort zone” through discussion regarding the birth parents and baby such as gender preference, health, ethnicity, and any other requirements you might wish to implement.
 At Adoption O.N.E., we do our best to present your profile to birth parents that fit your preferences.
 It is important that you are comfortable with the choices you make.
 Birth parents also are encouraged to implement filters regarding the families they wish to review.
 By implementing those preferences for birth parents and adoptive parents, we ensure that you are only presented to birth parents with whom you will be comfortable and you have the peace of mind to know that you meet the birth parents’ requirements for a family prior to your profile being presented.
 This matching process of personal selection increases the likelihood of a successful placement.